 – treat the audience as your friend and make their comfort and enjoyment your primary objective.

 Thanks so much to Eleanor for these in-depth insights on how to overcome the natural anxieties so many of us face, and thereby optimise performance.

-If you would like to explore this further with Eleanor, our next Performance Confidence Classes in the City is at 7pm on 28th Nov 2017.
-Contact email@example.com for more details or to book a place (free to MIO members).
+If you would like to explore this further with Eleanor, our next Performance Confidence Classes in the City please contact email@example.com for more details or to book a place (free to MIO members).

 To contact Eleanor or for more information about her events and workshops please see www.eleanorrastall.co.uk.